 In PEACE cost estimates, there is a slight increase in the specialised equipment price and the balance of plant equipment, such equipment packages are subcontracted out to local contractors to remain competitive.
 The estimated initial plant capital costs are provided in Table 3.3.
-The resulting initial plant capital cost was compared with recent CCGT projects in the region to provide a sanity check.
+The resulting initial plant capital costs are provided in Table 3.3.
+The resulting initial plant capital costs in the region to provide a sanity check.